iDigBio/2015-03-09-workshop-field2db/apis.md

 ### Challenge

 > In your browser address bar, type in an API call to the top records end point
 > that returns the 3 most frequent species names in iDigBio.
+(Hint: species name
+> is the default field.)

 ---

 ## JSON out, JSON in too

 APIs return JSON but they can also take JSON as well.
-Look carefully at the
+Look carefully at the example from above:
-example:

 ```
 /v2/summary/top/records/?fields=["kingdom","phylum"]&count=10